 In 2018 Google pushed out a major revamp to its Material Design guidelines.
 The new design language meant big changes for Gmail.

 Mailbutler's plugin needed a revamp to fit with the new design.

 The design was based on insights gained from customer service on user experience, competitor research, Google material design system and Mailbutler's brand guidelines.

 The icons needed to be simple and legible to work in 18px.
 The previously outlined icons were difficult to see in the new interface.
 I, therefore, designed new solid styled icons with a similar look, so that existing users could still recognise each icon for each feature.

-The login screen was a good place to be a little more creative and to show the company's brand identity and logo.
+I also thought that the login screen was a good place to be a little more creative and to show the company's brand identity.
 The leaves are slightly moving in the background to beautify the experience.

 The design was made to be transparent so that the user feels like Mailbutler's interface is part of Gmail, while still keeping with Mailbutler's brand.